DarluceReis/advanced-network-protocols/README.md

   - **VLAN 10 (Financeiro):** Shutdown mode, 1 dynamic MAC per port.
   - **VLAN 20 (Staff):** Restrict mode, 1 static MAC per port.

-- **DHCP Snooping:** Prevents rogue DHCP server attacks.
+- **DHCP Snooping:**  Prevents rogue DHCP server attacks by filtering DHCP messages from untrusted sources.
+A rate limit of 100 packets per second was set on all ports, with a specific port configured to a limit of 1 packet per second for testing purposes.
 - **ARP Inspection:** Protects against ARP spoofing attacks.
-- **STP Hardening:** PortFast & BPDU Guard on all access ports for stability.
+- **STP Hardening:** PortFast and BPDU Guard on all access ports to ensure network stability and prevent unwanted topology changes.

 ---